annotation/text-fabric/docs/Api/General.md

         in such a way that all relationships expressed in the template hold, a quantifier template is not instantiated.
-        It asserts a condition that has to be tested for all nodes relative an other node.
-None of the atoms in a template of a quantifier corresponds to a node in a result tuple.
+        It asserts a condition that has to be tested for all nodes relative its parent.
+None of the atoms in a template of a quantifier corresponds to a node in a final result tuple.

     ???+ note "May be nested"
         Templates within a quantifier may contain other quantifiers.
-        The idea is, that whenever a search template is evaluated, the outer level of quantifiers in it gets interpreted.
+        The idea is, that whenever a search template is evaluated, quantifiers at the outer level of get interpreted.
         This interpretation gives rise to one or more templates to be constructed and run.
-        Those new templates have been stripped of the outer layer of quantifiers, and when these templates are executed, the 2nd level quantifiers have become outer.
+        Those new templates have been stripped of the outer layer of quantifiers, and when these templates are executed, the quantifiers at the next level have become outer.
         And so on.

     ??? caution "Restrictions"